 Batting: Left hand batsman

-Bowling: Right arm medium fast
+Bowling: Right arm fast

 Born and bred in Vredenburg, Lizaad Williams was a member of the Hugenote Hoërskool in Wellington and also represented Boland Under19-team.